localstack/localstack.github.io/content/blog/2022-07-12-parity-explained/index.md

 To give you one example: recently, [we had a case](https://github.com/localstack/localstack/pull/5978), where a slightly different message from a `ValidationException` caused an entire cdk-deployment to fail.
 The only thing that had changed was the wording of the message contained in that exception.

-In turned out that the [aws-cdk verified the message of the exception](https://github.com/aws/aws-cdk/blob/v1-main/packages/aws-cdk/lib/api/util/cloudformation.ts#L35) like this:
+It turned out that the [aws-cdk verified the message of the exception](https://github.com/aws/aws-cdk/blob/v1-main/packages/aws-cdk/lib/api/util/cloudformation.ts#L35) like this:

 ```typescript